Back-end Engineering Articles

 Can you see something different?

-We removed Step#4, where we had the 3 methods that returned the instance variables.
-This is because Ruby has a particular method to deal with getters, and with that, we don't have to create a lot of methods each time we need an instance variable outside the class.
-The name of these methods is accessors.
-In our case, the accessor is called attr_reader.
+We removed the Step#4 where we had the 3 methods who returned the instance variables.
+This is because Ruby has a special method to deal with getters and with that we don’t have to create a lot of methods each time we need an instance variable outside the class.
+The name of these methods are accessors.
+In our case the accessor is called attr_reader.

 Setters

-This is a bit more complex (initially), but it works similar to getters.
-The difference with getters is that setters allow us to edit the instance variable from outside the class, and we use a syntax quite different.
-Let's see it.
+This is a bit more complex (in the beginning), but it works similar to getters.
+The difference with getters is that setters allow us to edit the instance variable from outside the class and we use a syntax quite different.
+Let’s see it

 #1.
 Class declaration